iterative/dvc.org/content/blog/2022-01-27-stale-models.md

   - Collaboration
 ---

+What happens when the model you've worked so hard to get to production becomes stale?
 Machine learning engineers and data scientists face this problem all the time.
-What happens when the model you've worked so hard to get to production becomes stale?
 You usuallly have to figure out where the data drift started so you can determine what input data has changed.
 Then you need to retrain the model with this new dataset.

 Retraining could involve a number of experiments across multiple datasets and it would be helpful to be able to keep track of all of them.
-In this tutorial, we'll walk through how using DVC can help you keep track of those experiments and how this will speed up the time it takes to get a new model out to production.
+In this tutorial, we'll walk through how using DVC can help you keep track of those experiments and how this will speed up the time it takes to get new models out to production, preventing stale ones from lingering too long.

 ## Setting up the project